Mid-Market Manufacturing ERP Software Selection Guide 2026

 A walk through the floor and, if applicable, your warehouse or DC

-RFP to a curated longlist
+Vendor neutral RFP to a curated longlist

 Shortlist and scripted demos

-Scorecard and 5‑year TCO
+Scorecard and 5‑year Total Cost of Ownership (TCO)

-Weighted scorecard focused on your real constraints
+Weighted scorecard focused on your real constraints and your operating model

-TCO across licenses, ISVs (WMS, quality, CPQ, PLM/MES connectors), services, and upgrade cadence
+Five-year TCO across licenses, ISVs (WMS, quality, CPQ, PLM/MES connectors), services, and upgrade cadence

 Contract guardrails and implementation prep

-Scope language, SLAs, hyper‑care, RACI, and knowledge‑transfer obligations
+Scope language, SLAs, hypercare, RACI, and knowledge transfer obligations

 Early planning for data migration, testing, and training so implementation doesn’t restart the project from zero

-Pressure‑test your current plan and shortlist
+Pressure‑test your current plan, shortlist, and assumptions

-Share a redacted requirements workbook, RFP, demo script, and scorecard
+Share a redacted requirements workbook, RFP, demo script, and scorecard to accelerate your internal work

 If your manufacturing organization is selecting a new ERP system, contact John Hannan LLC for advisory assistance.
 We can help guide your ERP Software Selection and provide a plan that is best suited for your manufacturing organization!